Scuba Diving Gran Canaria: boat dives on the southwest coast

 Boat diving is a very relaxing way of scuba diving in Gran Canaria

 Although Arinaga is beautiful, the shore diving with entry and exit points over the rocks can be a bit rough sometimes.
 It all depends on the conditions and your scuba diving experience.
-But in my personal opinion, boat diving in the southwest coast is the most relaxed way to go scuba diving on Gran Canaria.
+But in my personal opinion, boat diving on the southwest coast is the most relaxed way to go scuba diving on Gran Canaria.
 By the way, you might also like to read my post about why scuba diving is such a spiritual experience!

 Scuba diving Arguineguín reef on Gran Canaria